mvdevs/jk2mv/README.md

 		* `make install` Installs JK2MV to `/usr` on Linux.
 On MacOSX it finishes the App-Package.
 		* `make package` Generates rpm/deb packages on Linux and a dmg image on MacOSX.

+# Contributing

+Code contributions are welcome as GitHub pull requests, however they must meet some conditions:

+1. Change must adhere to general project goals outlined earlier.
+2. Source code must pass a review from JK2MV maintainer.
+3. Source code must be published under GPL2 licence.

+When in doubt, it is best to ask JK2MV developers directly if your idea has a chance of being accepted.

 # License
 JK2MV is licensed under GPLv2 as free software.
 You are free to use, modify and redistribute JK2MV following the terms in the LICENSE file.
 Please be aware of the implications of the GPLv2 licence.
 In short, be prepared to share your code under the same GPLv2 licence.